dolphindb/release/1.00/README.md

 * Fix the bug that parameter `hash` of function `subscribeTable` does not work. (**1.00.13**)
 * Fix the bug of calling function `std` in the time series aggregation engine, which returns 0 instead of null when all values are the same. (**1.00.13**)
 * Fixed a bug where deserializing a partial application could cause the system to crash. (**1.00.13**)
+* Fixed a bug that when function `sum` or `avg` is used in function `createTimeSeriesAggregator` and all rows in a group contain NULL values, the result should be a NULL value instead of 0. (**1.00.14**)
+* Fixed a bug in the computation of `sum` or `avg` using a hash approach in SQL statements.
+If all rows in a group contain NULL values, the result should be a NULL value instead of 0. (**1.00.14**)
+* Fixed a bug in Windows version of DolphinDB server where closing a client subscription would cause other subscribers on the same node to fail to accept new messages. (**1.00.14**)
+* Fixed parsing errors for strings ending with '\\\\', e.g., "hello\\\\".
+It no longer throws an exception. (**1.00.14**)
+* Fixed the problem that if a function in a module is used in a scheduled job, the module cannot be used after server restart. (**1.00.14**)
+* Fixed a bug in linear programming (`linprog`) that the accumulation of rounding errors in iterations may lead to incorrect results. (**1.00.14**)
+* Fixed a bug in selecting the top rows after sorting string arrays and non-string arrays sequentially.
+It may lead to incorrect results of function `isortTop`. (**1.00.14**)
+* Fixed a bug where the system would register duplicate module functions when a module file is executed in the console or GUI multiple times.
+It may lead to system crash or thrown exceptions. (**1.10.1**)